 Do we need to visit a shop or a buyer in Newcastle?

 No. GoldPaid runs no walk-in shop.
-WhatsApp, email and insured post cover the whole process, so no volunteer has to make the drive into Newcastle with donated valuables.
+WhatsApp, email and tracked post cover the whole process, so no volunteer has to make the drive into Newcastle with donated valuables.

 Related pages